open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ### Markdown

 ![Markdown Preview](images/vi-markdown-ref.png)
-Example of Markdown syntax on the left side and the way it is rendered on the right side (click on image to expand):
+Example of Markdown syntax on the left side and the way it is rendered to HTML on the right side (click on image to expand):

 ![Markdown Cheat Sheet](images/vi-markdown-syntax.png)
 A Markdown cheat sheet that might help you create your own Markdown page later:

 [GitHub – Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - The official GitHub Guide for Markdown syntax.

+[Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - A bigger Markdown cheat sheets with examples

 [Markdown Tutorial](https://tylingsoft.github.io/tutorial.md/#whats-markdown) - An interactive tutorial to learn Markdown.

+[Markdown Interactive Tutorial](http://www.markdowntutorial.com/lesson/1/) - Another awesome interactive tutorial to experiment and learn more Markdown syntax.

 **NOTE**:
 • **If you have not used Markdown before, we recommend you to go through at least one of the tutorials/guides.** For more reference or tutorial about Markdown, jump to [Useful Links](#Useful_Links).
 • Markdown != HTML
 • If you like to use emoji in your profile, copy the actual emoji directly instead of git markdown markup code or HTML unicode (Use '🐱' instead of ':emojicode:').
 You can use this [link](https://emojipedia.org/) to copy emoji.
+• Notice that the task lists feature is **not supported** by MDwiki, although it is supported by Github.
+Your task lists may look good on Github preview but will not on MDwiki.

 ## Start Here